-Challenge number Detail of challenge 1 Poor parental engagement in Reading - phonics and early reading skills impacted due to many children not reading enough at home.
+Detail of challenge number

+1 Poor parental engagement in Reading - phonics and early reading skills impacted due to many children not reading enough at home.
 2 Gaps in learning (the need to narrow the attainment gap across Reading, Writing, Maths and Science).
 3 Limited life and cultural capital experiences for some of our pupil premium children impacts on pupil's understanding of elements of the curriculum and restricts their future aspirations.
-4 The well-being of many of our disadvantaged pupils have been impacted by the previous challenges and disruptions of the last 3 years to a greater extent than for other pupils.
-This has resulted in more significant wellbeing/pastoral and mental health needs.
+4 Significant wellbeing/pastoral and mental health needs of our disadvantaged pupils.
 5 Attendance and punctuality issues that impacts on learning.